Stormwater in Industry

 The City uses a combination of water quality monitoring and prioritized industrial inspections to identify facilities for on-site inspections.
 Upon inspection of the facilities in question, the City will request from each facility a copy of its Notice of Intent (NOI) and Storm Water Pollution Prevention Plan (SWPPP), including training records, monitoring results (or waivers as appropriate) and copies of the annual comprehensive facility evaluations.
 Failure to provide these documents will constitute non-compliance with not only the TPDES Multi-Sector General Permit but also the City of Beaumont's Watershed Protection Ordinance.

 The City of Beaumont maintains a list of all industrial facilities within the MS4.
 Any facility not currently permitted under the TPDES Multi-Sector General Permit should refer to the following materials to determine if the facility requires a permit.
 If it does, the facility needs to expedite the process and notify the City of Beaumont that it has submitted a Notice of Intent (NOI) or No Exposure Certification (NEC).
 Applicants for the Multi-Sector General Permit (TXR050000), who discharge to an MS4, must submit a signed copy of their Notice of Intent (NOI) or No Exposure Certification (NEC) to the operator of the system.
 Permittees must also provide a copy of any Notice of Change (NOC) or Notice of Termination (NOT) to the operator of the system.
 Again, if a facility is unsure as to whether or not it needs a permit or needs further assistance in determining eligibility, the facility can contact the City of Beaumont Public Works Department at 409-880-3725 for additional information.

-- drums, barrels, tanks and similar containers that are tightly sealed, provided those containers are not deteriorated and do not leak;
+- Drums, barrels, tanks, and similar containers are tightly sealed, provided those containers do not deteriorate and do not leak.

-- adequately maintained vehicles used in material handling; and
+- Adequately maintained vehicles used in material handling.